stuartn60/Mathematica-Belief-Propagation/README.md

 All code files and executable documents are with the license GPL 3.0.
 For details see http://www.gnu.org/licenses/

 All documents are with the license Creative Commons Attribution 4.0 International (CC BY 4.0).
 For details see https://creativecommons.org/licenses/by/4.0/

+Disclaimer: This software should be considered as 'alpha stage' & 'not ready for production.'
+It is provided with no express or implied warranty

 Organization